0xdoomxy/web3/ethereum/go-ethereum源码剖析:你的交易是如何上链的.md

 			return engine.ForkChoiceResponse{PayloadStatus: engine.PayloadStatusV1{Status: engine.INVALID, LatestValidHash: &latestValid}}, err
 		}
 	} else if api.eth.BlockChain().CurrentBlock().Hash() == update.HeadBlockHash {
-		// If the specified head matches with our local head, do nothing and keep
-		// generating the payload.
-It's a special corner case that a few slots are
-		// missing and we are requested to generate the payload in slot.
 	} else {
-		// If the head block is already in our canonical chain, the beacon client is
-		// probably resyncing.
-Ignore the update.
 		log.Info("Ignoring beacon update to old head", "number", block.NumberU64(), "hash", update.HeadBlockHash, "age", common.PrettyAge(time.Unix(int64(block.Time()), 0)), "have", api.eth.BlockChain().CurrentBlock().Number)
 		return valid(nil), nil
 	}